Linear Non-Gaussian Component Analysis via Maximum Likelihood: Simulations: Distributional Noise-rank Assumptions

-We conducted 112 simulations (chosen because we used a cluster with 56 processors) with $V=$1,000 observations in which $\bM_\bS$ and $\bM_\bN$ were randomly generated to have condition number between one and ten for each combination of factors.
+We conducted 112 simulations (chosen because we used a cluster with 56 processors) with $n=$1,000 observations in which $\bM_\bS$ and $\bM_\bN$ were randomly generated to have condition number between one and ten for each combination of factors.
 Since neither the set of orthogonal matrices (PCA+ICA methods) nor semi-orthogonal matrices (LCA methods) is convex, we approximated the $\margmax$ by initializing D-FastICA, PCA+Infomax, Logis-LCA, PCA+ProDenICA, and Spline-LCA from twenty random matrices and selecting the estimate associated with the largest objective function value.
-For Logis-LCA and Spline-LCA, ten of these twenty initializations were from random matrices constrained to the principal subspace.
-Let $\hatbU_{1:Q}$ denote the first $Q$ rows from $\hatbU$ in the decomposition $\hatbSigma = \hatbU {\widehat{\bLambda}} \hatbU'$.
-Then constraining the initial matrix, $\bW_\bS^0$, to the principal subspace is equivalent to $\bW_\bS^0 = \hatbU_{1:Q} \bO$ with $\bO \in \bO_{Q \times Q}$.
-For IFA, one must specify initial values for the unmixing matrix, the variance of the isotropic noise, and the parameters of the Gaussian mixtures, and here we had four strategies to find the argmax.
-See Section D of the Appendix for additional details.
+For Logis-LCA and Spline-LCA, ten of these twenty initializations were from random matrices in the principal subspace.
+Let $\hatbU_{1:Q}^\top$ denote the first $Q$ rows from $\hatbU^\top$ in the decomposition $\hatbSigma = \hatbU {\widehat{\bLambda}} \hatbU^\top$.
+Then $\bW_\bS^0 = \bO \hatbU_{1:Q}^\top$ for $\bO \in \cO_{Q \times Q}$ produces a semiorthogonal matrix in the principal subspace, which may help convergence for large SNRs.
+For IFA, one must specify initial values for the unmixing matrix, the variance of the isotropic noise, and the parameters of the Gaussian mixtures, and here we had four strategies to find the argmax including initialization from the true $\bW_\bS$ (Web Supplement \ref{supp:secNoisyICA}).